 Often the manufacturer will often argue that the product was not the cause of the plaintiffs injuries.
 Crash tests and computer animation are often useful in demonstrating that the defect was a cause of injury.
-An example of using a crash test with computer animation appear on the boxes to the right.
-Click on the images to see the Mechanism of Injury Animation.

 Countless people are injured due to defective an unsafe products.
 This injury could have an adverse effect on your life, and your family.

 You have questions, and we want to answer those important questions.
 Call us for a free consultation at CALL-310-277-4857 or use our contact form below so we can assess your case and get back to you quickly.